1983 Austin Metro review: Retro Road Test

 Austin Metro RRT

 If you’re after an entry-level classic car that will turn heads and encourage people to reminisce, a Metro is definitely worthy of consideration.
 It wasn’t class-leading in its day, and some people simply won’t get why you’d want a Metro now.
-But can you think of a more significant classic you can pick up so cheaply?
+But can you think of a more significant classic car that can be picked up so cheaply?

-More than two million Metros were sold between 1980 and 1997 (including the rebadged Rover 100 models) – but only around 300 Austin versions are still taxed on UK roads.
+More than two million Metros were sold between 1980 and 1997 (including the rebadged Rover 100 models), but only around 500 Austin versions are still taxed on UK roads.
 If you want to save a rare but significant British car, this is your chance.

 Austin Metro: pub fact